PeterDulworth/company-insights-webapp/README.md

 The website will now be live at: http://localhost:3000/

 ### Important Note
-<strong>If at anytime data fails to load, it is likely because your IP has been blocked by seeking alpha by their web scraping watch dog.
-To accomodate this I created an endpoing on the backend that will generate a proxy for the backend to use which in some cases will be able to get around the watch dog.
-To use a proxy simply open a new tab and navigate to http://localhost:5000/generate/proxy.
-You can visit this URL as many times as you would like and it will generate a new proxy each time. </strong>
+<strong>If at anytime data fails to load, it is likely because your IP has been blocked by seeking alpha's web scraping watch dog.
+To accomodate this I created an endpoint on the backend that will generate a proxy and route all requests through it.
+To do this simply open a new tab and navigate to http://localhost:5000/generate/proxy.
+Each time you visit this URL it will generate a new proxy.
+You can visit this URL as many times as you would like and it will generate a new proxy each time.
+If a proxy isn't working well it often helps to just generate another one.</strong>

-### Features
+### System Architecture

-- stock overview
-    - includes last stock price, net change in price in past day and percent change in price over past day
-- company description
+- front end
-    - includes a brief description of the company (pulled from their SEC filing)
+    - react app: dynamically creates pages based on JSON response from requests to backend endpoints
-- financial numbers
+- backend
-    - includes important financial numbers
-- news articles
+    - python flask
-    - includes recently published news articles relating to the given company
+    - webscraper using beautifulsoup4 to traverse the DOM
-- Analysis of Earnings Call Transcript
-    - when did the call happen
-    - who all was on the call
-    - who Spoke the Longest

 ### Ideas for future updates

 - handle mobile better
-- better error handling for scraper (rn if a website changes will break very easily)
+- better error handling for scraper / tested on more sites
-- i had trouble getting access to the full earnings calls
+- analysis of articles instead of just earnings calls
-- seeking alpha had too much javascript
+- some kind of data caching

-Challenges
+### Challenges
-- parsing the transcripts is hard because there is so little to work with
+- parsing the earnings call transcripts is difficult because there is very little CSS to work with. you mostly have to rely on the text.
+- seeking alpha is blocks your IP after a couple requests, so I had to spend a lot of time writing a script to rotate proxies and user agents (this comes at the cost of slowing down requests).
+- seeking alpha loads a lot of content via javascript which makes it very difficult to scrape.

+### Sources
+- nasdaq.com
-- dealing with authentication
+- seekingalpha.com